EHfive/pw-capture/README.md

 ## Usage

-Just launch Vulkan/OpenGL apps with `pw-capture` wrapper, the capture node would now registered on PipeWire graph and waiting for connection from sink nodes.
+Just launch Vulkan/OpenGL apps with `pw-capture` wrapper, the capture node would now registered on PipeWire graph and waiting for connection from sink nodes (see section [Pipe image datas to GStreamer](#pipe-image-datas-to-gstreamer)).

 ```bash
 pw-capture vkcube